-According to Liu’s lawyer Wen Donghai, Liu is physically and mentally in good health.
-“Of the two accusations Liu faces, ‘subversion of state power’ and ‘leaking state secrets,’ the latter bears harsher punishment, which could lead to life sentence,” Wen told CPJ.
-He said he visited Liu on September 19, 2017.
+According to Liu’s lawyer at the time, Wen Donghai, Liu was physically and mentally in good health in September 2017, when he visited the journalist in prison.
 Wen and Yan Xin, another lawyer for Liu, submitted a letter to the Suizhou Municipal People’s Procuratorate in September 2017 calling for Liu to not be prosecuted for the crime of leaking state secrets, which could have led to a life sentence, Wen told CPJ.

 In May 2018, the Hunan Department of Justice disbarred Liu’s lawyer Wen for interrupting court order and the prosecution process, according to news reports.
 On August 7, Liu’s trial started at the Suizhou Intermediate People’s Court.
-Lawyer Wu Kuiming, who took over Liu’s case, told CPJ that the case was in the negotiation process and he could not discuss it in September 2018.
+Lawyer Wu Kuiming took over Liu’s case.

 On January 29, 2019, the Hubei Intermediate People’s Court found Liu guilty of “subverting state power” and sentenced him to five years in jail, according to the U.S. Congress-funded Voice of America.